The Execution of a Young Wolf by The Deviant Cody Roberts

 almost always men, offered or lured

-her a temporary or false loft, telling her things about herself she already knew
+her with a temporary or false loft, telling her things about herself she already knew

 validation is one helluva drug